by Andrea M. Darcy

 Are you seeing your therapist as he or she really is?
 Or are you making assumptions about them based on your past experiences with others?

 3. Understand psychological projection.

-The art of unconsciously attributing how we secretly feel to others instead of ourselves, projection is a tricky mechanism that can blind us to what is really happening in our relationships.
+Projection is the art of unconsciously attributing how we secretly feel to others instead of ourselves.
+A tricky mechanism, it can blind us to what is really happening in our relationships.